fephil/frontendphil.com-2015/README.md

 ## Install

-Download the latest stable release from [GitHub](https://github.com/fephil/garrus/releases).
-Once this has been done:

 * Install Node V4 LTS or Node V6,
 * Run in Terminal: `npm i gulp-cli -g` (Gulp does not need to be installed globally),
 * Navigate to the workflow folder in command line Terminal,